kiharalab/Emap2secPlus/README.md

 ```
 python3 main.py --mode=0 -F=[Map_path] --type=[Map_Type] --gpu=0 --class=4 --contour=[contour_level] --fold=[Choose_Fold]
 ```
-Here [Map_path] is the cryo EM mrc file path in your computer.
+Here [Map_path] is the cryo-EM map file path in your computer.
 [Map_Type] should be specified based on your input map type, which will be used to load proper pre-trained model. [contour_level] and [Choose_Fold] only need to be specified for experimental maps.
 Output will be saved in "Predict_Result/[Map_Type]/[Input_Map_Name]".
 If the map grid size is smaller than 1, you also need to specify –-resize=1 to resize the grid size in the command line.
 This will make the program run slower than the default mode.
 ### 2. Evaluate Performance (only when the correct underlined structure in the map is known)